British nationality law and Hong Kong: Nationality, Immigration and Asylum Act 2002

+Borders, Citizenship and Immigration Act 2009

 A small group of Hong Kong ethnic minorities had not been eligible for acquiring British citizenship under the British Nationality (Hong Kong) Act 1997 because they were not ordinarily resident in Hong Kong before 4 February 1997 or they were under 18 / 21 years of age, had dual nationality through their parents on or after 4 February 1997, but had lost it upon turning 18/21.
 These BN(O)s lost their second nationality due to changes in the nationality laws of certain countries and had, therefore, become de facto stateless.
 They could register to become British citizens under section 4B of the British Nationality Act 1981 as amended by Borders, Citizenship and Immigration Act 2009 to "remedy the limbo status of probably the last remaining group of solely British nationals who have no other nationality or citizenship, who have not recently and deliberately given up another nationality or citizenship".
 To be eligible for registration, they must demonstrate that they had not lost, through action or inaction, any other nationality on and after 19 March 2009.
 Registration under s4B confers British citizenship by descent.